The Library Prize for Undergraduate Research

 * For an explanation of major and minor projects, see the FAQ.

-The award ceremony will be held on Wednesday, May 13, 2015, as part of Undergraduate Research Week.
+The award ceremony was held on Tuesday, May 23, 2017, as part of Undergraduate Research Week.